jmjuanes/viz/README.md

 **Note**: this is still a work in progress.

+### Operations

+We provide various aggregate operations that can be utilized in transforms such as summarize or pivot.
+These operations compute descriptive statistics over groups of data objects.

+All operations accept the following arguments:

+- `data`: your data array.
+- `field`: the field in your data to which the operation will be applied.

+The following operations are available:

+#### vizjar.operations.first(data, field)

+Returns the first value of the specified field in your data.

+#### vizjar.operations.last(data, field)

+Returns the last value of the specified field in your data.

+#### vizjar.operations.sum(data, field)

+Computes the sum of all values of the specified field in your data.

+#### vizjar.operations.min(data, field)

+Returns the minimum value of the specified field in your data.

+#### vizjar.operations.max(data, field)

+Returns the maximum value of the specified field in your data.

+#### vizjar.operations.q1(data, field)

+Calculates the quantile 0.25 from the values in the specified field.

+#### vizjar.operations.q2(data, field)

+Calculates the quantile 0.5 (median) from the values in the specified field.

+#### vizjar.operations.q3(data, field)

+Calculates the quantile 0.75 from the values in the specified field.

+#### vizjar.operations.median(data, field)

+Alias of `q2`.
+Calculates the median from the values in the specified field.

+#### vizjar.operations.mean(data, field)

+Calculates the mean from the values in the specified field.

+#### vizjar.operations.count(data)

+Returns the number of items in your data.

 ### Transforms

 Transforms are plain functions that, given a configuration object, returns a new function that generates derived data.
 These transforms provide a powerful way to manipulate and extract information from your dataset.